Genrep-Software/style-guides/c++/cppguide.md

 provide names that are more specific to your usage, but keep in mind that this may also mean the names are less recognizable to your reader than the field names.
-We recommend using a comment to indicate the name of the underlying field, if it doesn\'t match the name of the binding, using the same syntax as for function parameter comments:
+We recommend using a comment to indicate the name of the underlying field, if it doesn't match the name of the binding, using the same syntax as for function parameter comments:

     auto [/*field_name1=*/ bound_name1, /*field_name2=*/ bound_name2] = ...